Accueil

 article

-By: com
+By: DIRCOM

 Temperatures are rising more rapidly in Alpine regions than the global average.
 Strongly location-specific, alpine biodiversity is particularly vulnerable to climate change because the mountain topography and weather conditions restrict opportunities for species to migrate towards the poles.
 It is therefore expected that the populations of alpine species will instead respond by shifting their ranges to higher elevations.
 By coupling models of future ice extent, glacial influence on downstream river habitats, and species ecological niches, an international team of researchers has developed a new method to identify potential future refugia for cold-adapted aquatic species.
 This new approach can now be used to predict future alpine biodiversity and ensure that actions relating to the adaptation of protected species offer maximum conservation potential.